If you have an inert aquarium and want to raise the pH, you can use a combination of crushed coral, oyster shells, and buffers.

 Alright, now let’s talk about some methods for raising pH levels in your aquarium.
 There are a few different approaches you can take, and I’ll go over the ones that have worked well for me.

 First up, we have crushed coral and oyster shells.
 These natural materials are great for slowly raising pH levels in your aquarium.
-They work by slowly dissolving in the water and releasing calcium and other mineralsOpens in a new tab., which raise the pH levels over time.
+They work by slowly dissolving in the water and releasing calcium and other minerals, which raise the pH levels over time.
 Simply add some crushed coral or oyster shells to your filter or directly to the tank, and monitor the pH levels regularly until they reach a safe range.

 For example, so you get the jist.